tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Mastering the guitar turns playing it into an experience like playing hours of nostalgic games
+1. Compare how the feeling of mastering the guitar is like playing hours of nostalgic games

 ## 5 - 7 - Drum